Rufus Easton: Early life

-Rufus Easton was born on May 4, 1774 in Washington, Litchfield County, Connecticut, to parents Joseph and Mehitable (Baker) Easton.
+Rufus Easton was born on May 4, 1774, in Washington, Litchfield County, Connecticut, to parents Joseph and Mehitable (Baker) Easton.
 After studying Law under Ephraim Kirby in his native Litchfield County, Easton moved to Rome, New York, and established a law practice.
 Easton and wife Alby, who he had married in 1799, left New York in 1803 settling briefly in Vincennes, Indiana Territory.
 In Vincennes he became friends with Edward Hempstead and John Scott, joining them in William Henry Harrison's expedition to set up a territorial government in St. Louis, District of Louisiana in 1804.

 Founding of Alton, IL

 Easton purchased land just east of the Mississippi River in 1815 where he established a town.
 He named the town in honor of his firstborn son, Alton Rufus Easton.
 Alton is at the juncture of the Mississippi and Missouri rivers and is near where Lewis and Clark set off for their Voyage of Discovery.
-Aside from the town name, the Easton family is memorialized in Rufus Easton Street and streets named after Easton children, including Alby, Henry, George, and Langdon.
+Aside from the town name, the Easton family is memorialized in Easton Street and streets named after Easton children, including Alby, Alton, George, Langdon and Henry.

 Unfortunately, Easton was not prosperous in Alton and speculation there left him in financial straits for the remainder of his life.

 Government service and politics

 Burr conspiracy

 Just a year after arriving in St. Louis, Rufus Easton received two federal appointments from President Thomas Jefferson.
 His reputation for legal work in New York preceding him, Easton was appointed a Territorial Judge for the United States territorial court.
 Additionally he was appointed the first Postmaster of St. Louis in 1805.
 It was a time of political intrigue in the western United States and new territories with several prominent men implicated in the Burr Conspiracy.
 While Easton did exchange correspondence with Aaron Burr during that time period, primarily regarding the actions of James Wilkinson, he strongly denied being a co-conspirator.
 Burr had become acquainted with Easton a few years previous and helped arrange his appointment as a judge.
 When Burr visited St. Louis in July, 1805 he met with Easton and revealed to him some details of his plot, asking him to join.
 Easton refused and broke off all further contact with Burr.
 Shortly thereafter Easton wrote to President Jefferson informing him of Burr's plot.
 In retaliation for Easton's repudiation, Wilkinson, a key Burr conspirator, began a campaign to have Easton removed from the court by leveling charges of official misconduct and fraud.
-Rufus Easton was acquitted and even traveled to Washington D.C. to meet with Jefferson.
+Rufus Easton was acquitted and even traveled to Washington, D.C., to meet with Jefferson.
 It was for naught, as the President removed Easton from his judicial post in February, 1806.
 Several months later however, Jefferson attempted to set right the removal by appointing Easton as U.S. Attorney for the territory.